splunk/splunk-connect-for-snmp/docs/configuration/mongo-configuration.md

     enabled: true
 ```

 It is recommended not to change this setting.
-If it is necessary to change it, see: [MongoDB on Kubernetes](https://github.com/bitnami/charts/tree/master/bitnami/mongodb/)
+If it is necessary to change it, see [MongoDB on Kubernetes](https://github.com/bitnami/charts/tree/master/bitnami/mongodb/).